 Cash and cash equivalents are items which are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
-Cash and cash equivalents in the statement of financial position comprise of balances in bank accounts. and Murabaha placements matured within less than 90 days.
+Cash and cash equivalents in the statement of financial position comprise of balances in bank accounts.

-For the purpose of statement of cash flows, cash and cash equivalent include cash at banks. and Murabaha placements matured within less than 90 days.
+For the purpose of statement of cash flows, cash and cash equivalent include cash at banks and murabaha placements matured within less than 90 days.